 Not that they were at all dismissive.
 Cronenweth praised the “small form factor” of digital cameras – all of which, Messerschmdt added, were “all really good” now.
 Which might mean that achieving a specific or resonant look might come down to other tangibles, like lights and glass.

-Around the corner from the Cineflares panel, in some of the soundstages used for display, additional demos including Blackmagic’s senior technical solutions specialist, Sarah Jones, showing off the company’s range of K’s, as it were, in new cameras including their new PYXIS 6k, which hews to that aforementioned “small form factor,” and their URSA Cine 12k, which like its smaller sibling has a range of lens mounts, and, according to Jones, can “down res to 4k,” for those looking to master finished projects for streamers, and “can go to 9k on Super 35.”
+Around the corner from the Cineflares panel, in the soundstages used for additional display, there were numerous demos and debuts.
+Among them, Blackmagic’s senior technical solutions specialist, Sarah Jones, showed off the company’s range of K’s, as it were, in new cameras including their PYXIS 6k, which hews to that d “small form factor,” and its URSA Cine 12k, which like its smaller sibling has a range of lens mounts, and, according to Jones, can “down res to 4k”, for those looking to master finished projects for streamers, and “can go to 9k on Super 35″.
 It should be shipping later this season in its own custom case.

-As for customizing on the search front when assembling already-shot footage, Michael Cioni was there with his new startup Strada, which had nabbed some NAB awards earlier, and seeks to use AI to create “well-hydrated metadata,” in his phrase, so that a much more refined search can be undertaken when compiling images.
+As for customising on the editing and search fronts, with already-shot footage, Michael Cioni was there with his new startup Strada, which had nabbed some NAB awards earlier, which seeks to use AI to create “well-hydrated metadata,” in his phrase, so that a much more refined search can be undertaken when compiling images.
 Cioni mentioned that Strada is “trying to be like Switzerland, in a way,” and make itself compatible with most other cloud-based workflow and editing platforms (where one might export footage with those expansively-hydrated media tags provided by Strada).
 The company’s release also noted that it was built for not only “Hollywood cinematographers to indie filmmakers,” but, “YouTubers and every collaborator in between.”

-Just like so much of the gear there, as the definition of the “Cine” in “Cine Gear” keeps shifting.
+Just like so much of the gear there, as the definition of the “Cine” in “Cine Gear” keeps expanding.

 As for the Hollywood side of things, earlier that day the ICG 600 had a panel on The Art & Science of Camera Motion,comprised of of DPs and operators, and moderated by the guild’s Assistant Western Regional Director Michael Chambliss, who wrote us later to note – postproduction lens flares notwithstanding – that “the options for how we can move the camera have exploded over the last several years, but the ‘when’ and ‘why’ remain at the core of the cinematographer’s art.”